facebook/create-react-app/docusaurus/docs/running-tests.md

 > Note: this feature is available with `react-scripts@0.4.0` and higher.

 If your app uses a browser API that you need to mock in your tests or if you just need a global setup before running your tests, add a `src/setupTests.js` to your project.
+Create React App will automatically add `src/setupTests.js` to the [`setupFilesAfterEnv`](https://jestjs.io/docs/en/configuration.html#setupfilesafterenv-array) Jest config.
 It will be automatically executed before running your tests.

 For example: